Stalking the Elusive Retained Recruiter

 Retained executive recruiters will eliminate you from consideration — if not from their very lives — if you treat them or their clients badly.
 Remember, executive recruiters are paid to assess your leadership and communication abilities.
 So if you fail to communicate promptly or if you lack the executive ability to navigate the recruiting process without screwing it up — then you have proven yourself unworthy of the executive suite.

-Standing up a recruiter or client; failing to stay engaged and communicate promptly and professionally; lying or refusing to disclose mistakes you’ve made in your career; failing to set expectations or disclose the stage and nature conversations with other employers; or saying you’d relocate when, at the end of the day, your children would never talk to you again — that kind of behavior destroys your credibility with retained executive recruiters.
+Ghosting a recruiter or client; failing to stay engaged or communicate promptly and professionally; lying or refusing to disclose mistakes you’ve made in your career; failing to set expectations; or saying you’d relocate when, at the end of the day, your children would never talk to you again — that kind of behavior destroys your credibility with retained executive recruiters.
 When you burn bridges with retained recruiters, you cut off your access to elite opportunities.

-The senior executives and technology candidates certainly deserve the jobs into which we recruit them.
-However, in most cases, the candidate would not have gotten there if it weren’t for us.
+Another way to blow it with a retained recruiter to be transactional.
+Retained recruiters recruit top performers.
+Consequently, the executives we present deserve their jobs for which we recruited them.
+However, in most cases, the candidate would not have been hired if it weren’t for us.
 As arbiters of great talent, we identify, calibrate, and advocate for the candidates we place – that means behind closed doors we frequently go to bat for you.

-As a candidate, you probably did not like it when recruiters treated you transactionally and wrote you off once an executive search was complete.
+Another mistake executives make is writing off the recruiter once you get the job.
+Of course, candidates don’t like it when recruiters stop talking to them when a search is complete.
 Retained search partners feel pretty much the same way.
 We invest hours interviewing you to learn how your career unfolded.
-We delve deep into your motivations, career preferences, and goals.
-We assess how all-that-you-are lines up with all-that-our-client-is.
-And we orchestrate client offers and negotiate compensation packages, tending to every penny, percentage, and exchange rate.
+In addition, we delve deep into your motivations, career preferences, and goals.
+Moreover, we assess how all-that-you-are lines up with all-that-our-client-is.
+On top of that, we orchestrate client offers and negotiate compensation packages, tending to every penny, percentage, and exchange rate.
+Of course, you don’t owe a retained recruiter anything for getting you the job.
+But gratitude goes a long way.
+Besides you just might need the recruiter again if you suddenly find yourself looking for a job.

-Throughout the process, we serve as a diplomat, career counselor, and therapist — helping candidates and clients avoid landmines and pitfalls to get to a successful hire.
+Throughout the recruiting process, we serve as diplomats, career counselors, and therapists.
+Regularly, we help candidates and clients avoid landmines and pitfalls to get to a successful hire.
 As a result, most retained executive recruiters feel incredibly invested in the candidate relationship by the time a search is complete.
 While a simple “thank you” is all that is expected, savvy executives use it as an inflection point to cultivate a more lasting relationship with the retained recruiter that placed them.
+Often, executives we place turn around and ask us to conduct a search for their team.
+They know how we work.
+We already have developed a trusted relationship.
+And, since we’re the ones who recruited them to the position they’re in, we have proven we have great taste in talent.

 Make Virtual Recruiter Connections Real

-Even if a retained recruiter or two are in your social network, that does not mean the relationship is one you can count on.
-While social media has served as a multiplier of people we “know” — either as “friends”, “connections”, or “followers” — as David Weinberger has written, these connections are “loosely joined”.
+You can befriend a retained recruiter.
+First, you need to make a lasting connection.
+If a retained recruiter or two are in your social network, that does not mean the relationship is one you can count on.
+Social media has served as a multiplier of people we “know” — either as “friends”, “connections”, or “followers”, However, as David Weinberger has written, these connections are “loosely joined”.
 Disposable.
-Find a way to root your social media relationships with a retained executive recruiter in the real world through real-time contact by phone, video chat and in-person.
+As a result, you must find a way to root your social media relationships with a retained executive recruiter in the real world through real-time contact by phone, video chat, and in-person meetings.

 Target the Right Recruiters

+Second, you must target the right recruiters.
 Develop a list of a half-dozen recruiters partners that focus exclusively on your industry or function.
-For years, Kennedy Information has published The Directory of Executive and Professional Recruiters, which tells you which search firms are retained and what each firm’s specialty is.
-But no more.
-The search firm database now contained in Custom Databanks, a resume distribution service of Monster.
-The Riley Guide was another great resource.
-It got gobbled up by MyPerfectResume.com.
-So you will find it here.
 Of course, you can also “google” the best recruiters in your business and network with your colleagues to develop a list of a half-dozen recruiters to target.
+But virtually all the lists on lines have issue.

 Avoid Fake “Top Search Firm” Websites